Shared Sibling Room - How To Do It Right?

 You can also read the article from our sweet blog, which contains four tips that will help you create more free space in your home.

-It's doubly relevant due to children's tendency to throw and scatter things around their room.
+It's doubly relevant due to children's tendency to throw and scatter things around their room, and it seems that this is something that every shared sibling room designer should take into account.

 Here, you can find 19 creative storage Ideas to solve your small-space problems.